-Contested Sequel: Though not being much of a sequel (since Lupin III runs on zero continuity), its glaring difference in tone compared to other anime entries have fans either decry it as a disgrace to its source material or embrace it as being all-round enjoyable.
+Broken Base: Sort of.
+Cagliostro's glaring difference in tone compared to other anime entries have fans either decry it as a disgrace to its source material or embrace it as being all-round enjoyable.
 Some fans have explained it thus: "Cagliostro is a great movie, but a bad Lupin movie."

 Fridge Logic: Lupin has his Walther P-38 pistol melted into slag by lasers in one sequence.
-One can only wonder how the heat didn't cook off the ammunition in the magazine or cook the metal into his hand.
+One can only wonder how the heat didn't cook off the ammunition in the magazine or fuse the metal into his hand.

 Germans Love David Hasselhoff: The movie was a failure on its initial release in Japan for being too cartoony and not having Lupin's adult humor.
 By contrast, Americans loved it and it's more well-known and sold far better than "Red Jacket" or Mamo.
 Two things can explain why — First, very little Lupin had made it to the states by then, so Cagliostro was the largest release at the time – many American anime fans were introduced to Lupin with this film.
 The other reason is that Streamline and Manga marketed it as a Hayao Miyazaki film, so viewers go in expecting something Miyazaki-like (which they will get).

 Moe: Princess Clarisse is popular among fans, was featured in early fanworks and doujinshi, and sometimes even said to be the first "moë" character.